malenehj/MLOps_g22_2024/README.md

 The pretrained model is finetuned on the open source Kaggle dataset [Emotions dataset for NLP](https://www.kaggle.com/datasets/praveengovi/emotions-dataset-for-nlp/data).
 The complete dataset contains 20,000 observations, divided into training (16,000), testing (2,000) and validation (2,000) subsets.
 Each observation contains a single text sentence and a corresponding label indicating one of six expressed emotions: sadness, anger, fear, joy, love, or surprise.

 4. **What models do you expect to use?**
-We expect to use the pre-trained model DistilBERT from the Transformers framework finetuned on the emotions data.
+We expect to use the pre-trained model [DistilBERT](https://huggingface.co/docs/transformers/model_doc/distilbert) from the Transformers framework finetuned on the emotions data.
+DistilBERT was developed to be a smaller, faster, cheaper, and lighter version of BERT while retaining high performance across many different NLP tasks.